Collège Saint Joseph – Antoura: Academics

-The College Offers 15 years of schooling, starting with three years of pre-school ("Maternelle"), and 12 years of schooling (Grade 1 to 12).
+The College Offers 15 years of schooling, starting with three years of pre-school ("Maternelle") and 12 years of schooling (Grade 1 to 12).

 The school follows the standard Lebanese program.
 Students in grade 9 are required to pass the Brevet examination before joining the Secondary cycle ("high school").
-Students graduate after finishing the grade 12 program and successfully passing the Baccalaureate.
-They are required to select one of four concentrations: Sciences (Life or General), Sociology-Economics or Humanities.
+Students graduate after finishing the grade 12 program and then passing the Baccalaureate.
+They are required to select one of four concentrations: Sciences (Life or General), Sociology, Economics, and Humanities.
 The school also offers students the possibility of studying both the French and Lebanese Baccalaureates, in a double intensive program.
-The selection process for this program is merit-based, and generally requires top 15% ranking in the school.

 The average size of the graduating class in Antoura varies typically between 200 and 250 students.

-Antoura has one of the highest passing rates in the Lebanese and French Baccalaureates, with 98% success in the first session, and more than 99% after the make-up session of the Lebanese Baccalaureate and the oral session of the French Baccalaureate.
-Most students join one of five major Lebanese universities after graduating: The American University of Beirut, Université Saint Joseph, The Lebanese University, the Lebanese American University, and Notre Dame University Louaize.

 Location

-The town of Antoura sits on a sloping hill overlooking the Mediterranean Sea at an altitude ranging between 250 and 300m above sea level.
+The town of Antoura sits on a hill overlooking the Mediterranean Sea, at an altitude ranging between 250 and 300m above sea level.
 The Town is bordered by Zouk Mikael and Zouk Mosbeh to the west, Hrash, Jeita and Ain El Rihani to the east.